imba-tjd/build-numpy/Readme.md

 * Python 3.13
 * Numpy 1.26.5
 * MSVC
-* No Blas
+* No Blas (PR welcome)

-You can download the build from GitHub Actions Artifacts (require login).
+You can download the build from GitHub Actions Artifacts (require login) or Release (if you trust me) or fork to your repo and use Actions to build.

 Unzip, `pip install numpy-1.26.5-cp313-cp313-win_amd64.whl`.

 ## Remarks